meltano/meltano/docs/src/handbook/README.md

 - Meltano Test Data: Test data for sources
 - MeltanoData.com: Credentials for VMs we created on DigitalOcean for MeltanoData.com users

+## Calendars

+We have email addresses and Google Calendar accounts both under `@gitlab.com` and `@meltano.com`, but prefer to use the latter for Meltano-specific meetings.

+If team members should show up as busy on their GitLab calendars during these slots to prevent other meetings from being planned over them, these accounts can be invited to the event _in addition to_ the Meltano accounts.

+Shared calendars and meetings:
+- Team Meetings: Meetings with the team or the community
+  - Kick off: Weekly on Monday, owned by Douwe
+  - Demo Day: Weekly on Wednesday, owned by Taylor
+- Time Off: All-day events for periods team members will not be working

 ## Trademarks

 Meltano is a registered trademark of GitLab B.V. in the USA and China.